CanonLaw.info

 official edition

-As noted above, an original and/or critical edition of Gregory's Quinque Libri Decretalium does not exist.
-Accepted as the standard version of the QLD is A. Friedberg, ed., Corpus Iuris Canonici editio Lipsiensis secunda post Aemilii Ludouci Richteri, Pars Secunda, Decretalium Collectiones, Decretales D. Gregorii P. IX Compilatio (various publishers, most recently Lawbook Exchange, 2000) coll.
+An original and/or critical edition of Gregory's Quinque Libri Decretalium or Liber Extra does not exist.
+The version most in use today is that of Aemilius Friedberg (1837-1910), ed., Corpus Iuris Canonici editio Lipsiensis secunda post Aemilii Ludouci Richteri, Pars Secunda, Decretalium Collectiones, Decretales D. Gregorii P. IX Compilatio (various publishers, most recently Lawbook Exchange, 2000) coll.
 1-928, available on-line in five books as follows: Iudex, Iudicium, Clerus, Connubia, Crimen.

-The citation system used for the QLD (and the rest of the CJC) in its days is unusual by modern standards and in some ways is not intuitive.
+The citation system used for the QLD (and the rest of the CJC) in its day is unusual by modern standards and in some ways is not intuitive.
 That citation system is explained here.

+The citation system originally used for the QLD (and the rest of the CJC) is unusual by modern standards and in some ways is not intuitive. =

 Commentary

-This Glossa Ordinaria on the Decretals of Gregory was written by Bernard of Parma († 1266) in the 1260s and revised by Johannes Andreas (c.
+This Glossa Ordinaria on the Decretals of Gregory was written by Bernard of Parma († 1266) in the 1260s and was revised by Johannes Andreas (c.
 1270-1348).
 See generally S. Kuttner & B. Smalley, "The Glossa Ordinaria to the Gregorian Decretals", English Historical Review 60 (1945) 97-105; S. Kuttner, "Notes on the Glossa Ordinaria of Bernard of Parma", Bulletin of Medieval Canon Law 11 (1981) 86-93; and P. Ourliac, “Bernard de Parme ou de Botone”, DDC II: 781-782.

 The Glossa Ordinaria to which I have access is found in: Decretales D. Gregorii Papae IX. suae integritate una cum glossis restitvtae; Ad exemplar Romanum diligenter recognitae.
 Venetiis, apud Iuntas MDCXV.
 1388 pp. + 53 pp. (Margarita decretalium), + 3 pp. (Repertorium verborum).